 Free Rain Cloud Template

-All the rain crafts I’m sharing today are made using our free rain cloud template, all you need to do is download it and you can print as many copies as you like so you can try out as many ideas as you and your child can come up with!
+All the rain crafts I’m sharing today are made using our free rain cloud template, you can print as many copies as you like so you can try out as many ideas as you and your child can come up with!

 Like these ideas?
 Make sure that you bookmark this page or pin an image so that you’ve got it to hand when you need it.

 Reading is always a good thing!
 We love sharing stories together and these rain themed books would be perfect to read together after making these rain crafts.

 Paper plate crafts can be great if you’re working with a group of kids but equally they’re fun to do at home too, my kids have always loved them!
 To make this paper plate rain craft I’ve painted a paper plate with grey paint and then painted the raindrops on the printable blue, you could colour these in instead if you prefer or change up the colours so you have a grey cloud, dark blue paper plate and light blue raindrops, go with whatever colour combination your child likes!

 Once the paint on your paper plate is dry simply cut out the rain cloud and rain drops and glue these on to your paper plate.

 Foil Painted Rain Craft

 I found some old kitchen foil in the back of one of our cupboards the other day, it’s not something we use very much so the leftover bits rather suited themselves to crafting.
 It’s a good material as if your child isn’t super keen on getting their fingers covered in paint then you can make sure that you scrunch the foil so there’s a longer bit of it for them to hold on to.